mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 In the ROTATION, DRIVER becomes MOBBER, NAVIGATOR becomes DRIVER, one of the Mobbers becomes NAVIGATOR based on some fixed order.

-DRIVER starts a [timer](https://www.online-stopwatch.com/full-screen-interval-timer/?c=4pbk3m453x) giving an acoustic signal every free minutes
+DRIVER starts a [timer](https://www.online-stopwatch.com/full-screen-interval-timer/?c=4pbk3m453x) giving an acoustic signal every free minutes.

 After first 3 minutes NAVIGATOR MAY initiate a ROTATION.